Enabling Homomorphically Encrypted Inference for Large DNN Models: Related Work

 \section{Related Work}

-Privacy-preserving machine learning has gained interest in recent years.
-Previous work typically uses one or more of several privacy-preserving primitives, including secure multi-party computation (MPC), HE, and more recently, functional secret sharing~\cite{ryffel2020ariann}.
+Privacy-preserving machine learning (PPML) has gained interest in recent years.
+Given a machine learning model $M$, and input data $x$, typically owned by separate parties, one goal of PPML is to perform inference, i.e. compute $M(x)$, while reducing the data leakage among parties.
+Previous work typically uses one or more of several privacy-preserving primitives, including secure multi-party computation (MPC), HE, differential privacy, and more recently, functional secret sharing~\cite{ryffel2020ariann}.
+Differential privacy seeks to minimize the leakage of $M$ or $x$ resulting from observing the result $M(x)$.
+In contrast, cryptographic techniques such as MPC and HE seek to minimize the data leakage \emph{during} the computation process.

 MPC-based DNN inference includes SecureML~\cite{mohassel2017secureml}, XONN~\cite{riazi2019xonn}, Secure\-NN~\cite{wagh2018securenn}, ABY3~\cite{mohassel2018aby3}, PySyft~\cite{ryffel2018generic}, TF-Encrypted~\cite{dahl2018private}, and CrypTFlow~\cite{kumar2019cryptflow}.
 HE-based DNN inference was introduced by the seminal CryptoNets paper~\cite{gilad2016cryptonets}, which performed inference on a 5-layer network on the MNIST dataset.
 Subsequent work has improved the performance, scaled to larger networks, and integrated with DNN compiler technologies~\cite{boemer2019ngraph-he,boemer2019ngraph-he2,hesamifard2017cryptodl,boura2018chimera,dathathri2019chet}.
 While, due to DRAM limitations, the largest model reported to date running inference using HE is MobileNetV2 (a lightweight network with a small number of parameters) reduced by an expansion factor of 0.35 from the original size~\cite{boemer2019ngraph-he2}, we report results running MobileNetV2 on its largest expansion factor plus, for the first time in the literature, a fully-featured DNN: ResNet-50.
 Several works also combine multiple privacy-preserving primitives, such as HE with MPC~\cite{juvekar2018gazelle,boemer2020mp2ml}.

 One difficulty in using HE for DNN inference is the choice of plaintext packing, which enables encoding of multiple scalars into a single plaintext.
 HE operations on the plaintext, as well as the encrypted ciphertext, apply to each scalar, in a single-instruction multiple data (SIMD) manner.
 Given a tensor of shape $N \times C \times H \times W$, \emph{batch-axis packing} encodes the tensor as a $C \times H \times W$-ciphertext tensor, each storing $N$ scalars. \emph{Inter-axis packing} uses a different encoding scheme, for instance as an $N$-ciphertext tensor, each storing $C \times H \times W$ scalars.
 In general, batch-axis packing attains high throughput at the cost of high latency and high total memory requirement, whereas inter-axis packing attains low latency and memory usage at the cost of low throughput.
 Previous work has used both batch-axis packing~\cite{boemer2019ngraph-he,gilad2016cryptonets,boemer2019ngraph-he2} and inter-axis packing~\cite{juvekar2018gazelle,jin2019carenets,pmlr-v97-brutzkus19a}.
 The choice of batch-axis packing requires hundreds of gigabytes of memory for MobileNetV2~\cite{boemer2019ngraph-he2}, preventing scaling to larger networks on conventional DRAM systems.